bfichera/shgpy/docs/_sources/contribute.rst.txt

 Feature requests
 ================

 Feature requests are welcome and encouraged!
-If there's a particular feature you need of want (or if you're interested in contributing code), please submit an issue on GitHub, or `send me an email <mailto:bfichera@mit.edu>`_.
+If there's a particular feature you need or want (or if you're interested in contributing code), please submit an issue on GitHub, or `send me an email <mailto:bfichera@mit.edu>`_.